NetPyNE Modeling Specification v1.0

 netParams.rxdParams['states'] = {'mgate':{'regions': 'cyt', 'initial': 0.05, 'name': 'mgate'}}

-• reactant: A string declaring the left-hand side of the chemical reaction, with the species and the proper stechiometry.
-For example, ca + 2 * cl, where ‘ca’ and ‘cl’ are defined in the ‘species’ entry and are available in the region where the reaction takes place (see next).
+, where ‘ca’ and ‘cl’ are defined in the ‘species’ entry and are available in the region where the reaction takes place (see next).product

-• rate_f: Rate for the forward reaction, for the scheme defined above.
-It can be either a numerical value or a string-based function (depending on species, etcetera; for example to implement a Hill equation).
+: Rate for the forward reaction, for the scheme defined above.
+It can be either a numerical value or a string-based function (depending on species, etcetera; for example to implement a Hill equation).rate_b

-• rate_b: Same as above, for the backward reaction.
-This entry is optional.
+: Same as above, for the backward reaction.
+This entry is optional.regions

-• regions: This entry is used to constrain the reaction to proceed only in a list of regions.
+: This entry is used to constrain the reaction to proceed only in a list of regions.
 If it is a single region, it may be specified without listing.
-If not provided, the reaction proceeds in all (plausible) regions.
+If not provided, the reaction proceeds in all (plausible) regions.custom_dynamics

 Example,